Olivia-the-G/employee-tracking-chip/README.md

 ## Usage
 *To use this project*

 1. Open the command line and cd into the code repository.
-Make sure you are in the "Develop" folder.

         cd employee-tracking-chip
-        cd Develop

 2. Once in the correct path run the command: